Homotopy Theory for Ordered Simplicial Complexes: Equivalence of Homotopy Theories for Ordered Simplicial Complexes and Simplicial Sets

-Now, a $n$-loop can only exist in $P'$ if the pushout identifies vertices in $Z \sqcup UW$.
-The domain of $p'$ is $UW$, so if vertices of $UW$ are identified then $p'$ would no longer even be an inclusion, so by Lemma \ref{lemma3}, we are done.
-Otherwise, $g'$ must have identified vertices in $Z = \Sd^3\Delta[n]$.
-Furthermore, only vertices on the boundary of $Z$ can be identified since $j$ is the inclusion of the subdivided horn into $Z$, the subdivided standard $n$-simplex.
+an $n$-loop can only exist in $P$ if the pushout identifies vertices in $Z \sqcup W$.
+The domain of $p$ is $W$, so if vertices of $W$ are identified then $p$ would no longer even be an inclusion, so by Lemma \ref{lemma3}, we are done.
+Otherwise, $g$ must have identified vertices in $Z = \Sd^3\Delta[n]$.
+Furthermore, only vertices on the boundary of $Z$ can be identified since $j$ is the inclusion of the subdivided boundary (or horn) into $Z$, the subdivided standard $n$-simplex.

 The only way we could obtain a loop in the pushout, is to collapse 1-simplices within a chain of undirected 1-simplices on the boundary of $Z$, and possibly identify vertices on the boundary.
 Furthermore, any subsimplex collapsing to a vertex must be path-connected (see Definition \ref{pathcon}).
 Note that it is locally path-connected as $Z$ and $X$ are simplicial complexes and $X$ is connected.